MicrosoftDocs/Viva/Viva/topics/viva-topics-card-viva-connections.md

 >[!NOTE]
-> Viva Topics cards will be generally available at the end of September 2022.
+> Viva Topics cards will be generally available by the end of December 2022.

 ## Viva Topics cards
 There are two separate Viva Topics cards for two separate intentions.
+The Viva Topics Discover card can be used to view topics and knowledge areas for people who could be interested in learning more or contributing to a topic.
+Topics and knowledge areas are dynamically displayed in the card based on the viewer’s interests, current projects, and expertise.
+The Viva Topics Share card can be used to reach people who are known knowledge managers and are already engaged with topics and knowledge areas.
+Topics and knowledge areas are dynamically displayed in the card based on the viewers interests, current projects, and expertise.

 ## The Viva Topics Contribute card